 9. Spicy and Saucy: Malaysian Potato Salad

 Perhaps “salad” isn’t quite the right word for this dish, yet it’s not completely wrong either—taste it and you won’t care about calling it anything but delicious anyway.
 Tender potatoes are cooked in a flavor-packed sambal of onions, tomatoes, ground chiles, fish sauce, palm sugar, and coconut cream for a luscious dimension.
-Sweet, spicy, salty, and deeply savory, this is like the food equivalent of fireworks, and therefore definitely deserves a place on your 4th of July plate.
+Sweet, spicy, salty, and deeply savory, this is like the food equivalent of fireworks, and therefore definitely deserves a place on your Labor Day plate.
 Best served warm, it’s still addictive at room temp.
 Get the Malaysian Potato Salad recipe.

 10. Korean Fusion: Kimchi Potato Salad